General questions

 If you need to cancel or re-schedule your appointment, please contact us via email or telephone; we will require a minimum of 24 hours’ notice.

-If you are unable to make contact, please leave a message on our answer phone, stating your name, as well as date and time of the booked appointment.
 Any appointments, which are not attended, or are cancelled/re-scheduled with less than 24 hours’ notice, will incur a full charge as the doctor will have already been booked and their time allocated to you.

 If you are an NHS patient, your GP will be informed, and they will need to make another referral for you if you still require one.